k8ssandra/k8ssandra/docs/content/en/install/local/multi-cluster-helm/_index.md

 [create-clientconfig.sh](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/create-clientconfig.sh) lives in the k8ssandra-operator repo.
 It is used to configure access to remote clusters.

+**Note:** K8ssandra Operator restarts automatically whenever there is a change to a `ClientConfig` (a create, update, or delete operation).
+This restart is done in order to update connections to remote clusters.

 First, set the context to `kind-k8ssandra-0`, the control plane cluster.

 ```bash